 You can listen to Podcast on your Apple iPhone using the Podcasts App or Android phone; I recommend the Podcast Republic App.

-I subscribe to various podcasts covering topics such as science, technology, comedy, sports such as football and golf, and even in-depth journalism from the Guardian and the Economist.
+I subscribe to various podcasts covering science, technology, comedy, sports such as football and golf, and even in-depth journalism from the Guardian and the Economist.

 Whatever your passion, Podcasts have you covered, and they are free.

 Things To Do On A Computer/Online When Bored

 Bill Gates and Jeff Bezos habitually devote part of their spare time to thinking up new ideas.
 In other others: brainstorming.